kelvincushman/WebScraping/README.md

 - **Allows easy adjustment of the domain name** without modifying the code.
 - **Customizes output folders** based on your requirements.

+Additional setup

+Navigate to the Project Root Directory

+In your command prompt or terminal, navigate to the directory where run_spider.py is located.

+bash
+Copy code
+cd C:\Users\kelvi\site_crawler\site_crawler
+Run the Script from the Correct Directory

+Now, run the run_spider.py script:

+bash
+Copy code
+python run_spider.py
+Provide Input When Prompted

+You'll be prompted to enter the domain name and output directory.

+plaintext
+Copy code
+Please enter the domain name to crawl (e.g., example.com): yourdomain.com Please enter the output directory (leave blank for default):
+Domain Name: Enter the domain you wish to crawl (e.g., thedomainname.co.uk).
+Output Directory: Press Enter to use the default (scraped_sites), or specify a custom directory.
+Wait for the Spider to Complete

+The spider will start crawling the specified domain and save the scraped data into the output directory.

 Feel free to adjust the code to suit your specific needs.

 ---